-The Jewish cuisine has some delicious recipes that are definitely worth trying out.
+Jewish cuisine has some delicious dishes that are definitely worth trying out.
 One such example is this challah bread recipe.
-This is a traditional Jewish egg bread which is quite versatile.
-We are preparing this recipe with quail eggs because they simply taste so much better.
+This is a traditional Jewish egg bread that is quite versatile.
+I am preparing this recipe with quail eggs because I prefer their taste.

 For starters, Challah bread makes for an excellent French toast and can take sandwiches to a whole new level.
 Also, it works excellently as bread pudding.
 Challah’s taste is the perfect blend of salty and sweet and its texture is soft and fluffy.
 Its golden hue is attributed to a nutritious quail egg wash prior to baking.

 HOW TO MAKE CHALLAH BREAD WITH QUAIL EGGS

 You can use challah bread for sandwiches or anything that requires bread, for that matter.
 Aside from being so tasty, this bread keeps well in a linen bag and if it dries out, you can make it into breadcrumbs and use it for other quail egg recipes.

 - 4 cups flour

 - Start by stirring the yeast, sugar, and 250 ml warm water.
 The water should be around 50°C. After you stir the ingredients together, let the mixture sit for 5 minutes until it turns bubbly.